ilbagatto/scaliger/README.md

 ### julian

-Most of the astronomical calculations are based on so called *Julian date*, which is the number of days elapsed since mean UT noon of January 1st 4713 BC.
+Most of the astronomical calculations are based on so called *Julian date* (JD), which is the number of days elapsed since mean UT noon of January 1st 4713 BC.

 `CivilToJulian(date CivilDate) float64` converts calendar date into Julian days.